-While some will spend their days simply lounging by the pool, there are plenty of other things to do in Palm Springs.
+While some will spend their days simply lounging by the pool, there are plenty of other things to do in Palm Springs, California.
+In fact whatever the Palm Springs weather, we’ve got you covered!

 Hailed as Hollywood’s playground, this upmarket oasis – once home to the likes of Elvis Presley and Frank Sinatra – offers oodles of retro charm set against a beautiful mountain backdrop.
 Many come to kick back at the stylish villas and spas, but there are endless activities and attractions if you want them.

 Admire the mid-century modern architecture, check out the excellent restaurants or take in the views aboard the Palm Springs Aerial Tramway.
-Annually, the region hosts highlights like the Coachella Music Festival and Modernism Week, but no matter what time of year you visit you will always find plenty of things to do in Palm Springs.
+Annually, the region hosts highlights like the Coachella Music Festival and Modernism Week, but no matter what time of year you visit you will always find plenty of things to do.

-Need some inspiration for your Palm Springs vacation?
+Need some inspiration for your next vacation?
 Our complete up-to-the-minute guide includes 25 of the best things to see and do including the best kid-friendly activities, unique attractions, romantic experiences and heaps of fun and adventurous pursuits.

 *Please bear with us, we are working hard to be accurate but these are unusual times, so check your plans before heading out!